atlas-jswank/atlas-jswank.github.io/src/content/blog/dev-containers.md

 })().catch(console.error);
 ```

-Runing the code should create a database table, insert some rows, read from the table and output the data.
+Running the code should create a database table, insert some rows, read from the table and output the data.

 ```zsh
 /workspaces/devcontainers-demo $ node src/postgres.js